Resources for Guardians and Visitors

 How does my student communicate his/her accommodation needs to professors?

-It is encouraged that students should meet with professors during office hours to discuss the Accommodations Letter and the applicability of accommodations to the class.
+It is encouraged that students should meet with professors during office hours to discuss the Access Plan and the applicability of accommodations to the class.
 The student and professor will sign the Academic Accommodations Contract when all accommodations or alternate strategies are determined.
-The contract is considered complete with signatures from both the professor and student.
-The white copy of the triplicate contract is returned to CAS.

 My student’s accommodations are not being applied.
 What should my student do?